shishenyxx/DeepMosaic/README.md

 `all_repeat` and `segdup` are provided in the "resources" folder.

-`homopolymer` and `dinucluotide` are calculated from the .h5 files in the "resources" folder.
+`homopolymer` and `dinucleotide` are calculated from the .h5 files in the "resources" folder.

 [Return to Contents](#Contents)